Are you using social media to supercharge your inbound marketing campaigns?

 2. Define Your Goals

-You’re not planning on running a blind social media marketing campaign.
+This is an integral step in the execution of you social media marketing strategy in Singapore.
+Afterall, you’re not planning on running a blind social media marketing campaign.
 You have to start by figuring out what you want to achieve through the campaign.
 Where do you see yourself at the end of it all or after the first phase of running the campaign?

 Without setting up goals, you wouldn’t know how much energy and effort to channel into the campaign.